Chorherrenkäse

 Chorherrenkäse, also known as Prälatenkäse, is a semi-hard cheese made from cow's milk and sometimes buttermilk.
 The cheese, which is matured in lactic acid, is made in the Tyrol state of Austria.

-Chorherrenkäse or Chor Herren Käse translates from German as "chorister cheese."
-As early as 1469, Chorherrenkäse was cited as a method of payment in the accounting books of the choristers of the Reichersberg Monastery.
+Chorherrenkäse translates from German as "canons' cheese".
+As early as 1469, Chorherrenkäse was mentioned as a method of payment in the accounting books of Reichersberg Abbey.

 Based on monastery or Trappist-style cheeses, Chorherrenkäse uses rennet to separate its curds and whey, was originally dipped in white wax and is now packaged in a loaf-shaped white plastic rind.
 The cheese is described for having a mild, buttery taste with a hint of nuttiness and is noted for its light yellow color, numerous small eyes (air bubbles) and white rind.
 It is recommended that Chorherrenkäse "rest" in its manufacture.

-Chorherrenkäse is similar to other cheeses from Austria, e.g., Shardinger Amadeus, another mild, semi-firm light yellow cheese — manufactured in Austria — but in Styria rather than Tyrol.
+Chorherrenkäse is similar to other cheeses from Austria, e.g., Schärdinger Amadeus, another mild, semi-firm light yellow cheese — manufactured in Austria — but in Styria rather than Tyrol.